Skip to main content

 Overview

 The Brita UltraMax is the clear leader in high-capacity pitcher-style water filtration.
 With a 27-cup (6.3-liter) reservoir and a precision-pour spigot, it is designed for households that go through a lot of filtered water and are tired of constantly refilling a standard 10-cup pitcher.
-At $34.99, it sits at a modest premium over basic pitchers while solving the single biggest complaint people have about pitcher filtration: you always run out of water at the worst time.
+At its current price, it sits at a modest premium over basic pitchers while solving the single biggest complaint people have about pitcher filtration: you always run out of water at the worst time.

 What separates the UltraMax from other large-capacity dispensers is Brita's filter ecosystem.
 The included Standard filter handles basic chlorine and taste reduction, but the UltraMax also accepts the Brita Elite filter — a serious upgrade that delivers 99% lead reduction, NSF 42/53/401 certification, and a 120-gallon lifespan that lasts three times longer than Standard.
 That flexibility means you can start with the budget option and scale up your filtration as needed without buying new hardware.